top of page

 Quercetin is usually well tolerated, but caution is important in the following situations:

-• Blood thinners: Quercetin may make these medications work more strongly.
+• Blood thinners: quercetin may make these medications work more strongly.

-• Antihistamines: Combining quercetin with antihistamines may increase drowsiness for some people.
+• Antihistamines: combining quercetin with antihistamines may increase drowsiness for some people.

-• Kidney issues: High-dose quercetin may put stress on the kidneys.
+• Kidney issues: high-dose quercetin may put stress on the kidneys.

-• Pregnancy or breastfeeding: Safety data is limited.
+• Pregnancy or breastfeeding: safety data is limited.

-• High-dose supplements: Some products contain very large doses, which may cause headaches or digestive upset.
+• High-dose supplements: some products contain very large doses, which may cause headaches or digestive upset.

-• Multiple immune or anti-inflammatory supplements: Combining too many supplements with similar effects may not be necessary.
+• Multiple immune or anti-inflammatory supplements: combining too many supplements with similar effects may not be necessary.

 • increasing colourful fruit and vegetable intake